The best substitutes for Chinkiang Vinegar are Rice Vinegar, Apple Cider Vinegar, Balsamic Vinegar, Red Wine Vinegar, and White Wine Vinegar.

 This process gives the vinegar a strong aroma of sweet grape syrup and a tart taste.

-Balsamic can be enjoyed on salads and makes an excellent substitute for Chinkiang vinegar in many dishes.
+Balsamic can be enjoyed on salads and makes an excellent substitute for Chinkiang vinegar in many dishes - for other options see balsamic vinegar substitute choices for cooking.

 Unlike Chinkiang, balsamic has a more intense flavor, so only small amounts should be used when substituting.